dim37/uno.extensions/doc/Overview/Mvux/Advanced/Messaging.md

 # Messaging

+Messaging is the ability to send in-app messages between its components, in a way that enables them to remain coupled from one another.

 ## Community Toolkit messenger

 The Community Toolkit messenger can be used as a central tool to send and receive global messages between objects in the app.
 The advantage of the messenger is that objects can remain decoupled from each other as the messenger enables sending the messages around without keeping a strong reference between the sender and the receiver.
 The messages can also be sent over specific channels uniquely identified by a token or within certain areas of the application.